DevBruge/MindfulMoments-chrome/README.md

 - update JavaScript styling of options and notifications pages
 - format a better CSS style sheet (a priority when tackling different versions/themes)
 - implement auto-save on the options page
+- implement a way to prevent the last mindful message from repeating, even if randomly selected